-Yes, that is an overly simple example that doesn’t account for a range of paradoxical effects (see an essay on the velocity of money), but the gist is true… hoarding money that needs to be in the economy only to pass a fortune off to someone who isn’t contributing the economy is only really good for the benefactor, it hurts everyone else and the problem compounds over time… and thus is “unfair”.
-A more fair scenario would have been one where a part of the money was taxed and less money was saved.
+Yes, that is a simple example that doesn’t account for a range of paradoxical effects (see an essay on the velocity of money), but the gist is true.
+Hoarding money that needs to be in the economy to give a fortune to someone who isn’t contributing the economy is only good for the benefactor.
+It hurts everyone else, and the problem compounds over time.
+It is “unfair.”
+A fairer scenario would have been one where a part of the money was taxed and less money was saved.
 If people know they will be taxed more, they will save less.
 So in both cases, an estate tax would have provided useful incentives.What is Velocity of Money?
 This video tells a different version of the story above, this time for “large corporate retailers hurt local economies.”
 Anything that “takes money out” of an economy has the same general effect.

 The Estate Tax Like Other Taxes are Necessary Fiscal Policy

 Over time economic slippery slopes, of which the estate tax related pitfall is just one of many, can lead to the political and economic inequality which has historically led to the rise and fall of nations.

 We cannot maintain a system that does not tax out wealth back out and just borrows and creates debt.
 Thus, a “fair estate tax” is not only ultimately fair in general, but necessary.

 The goal isn’t to punish those who do well; the goal is to avoid our nation’s wealth being tied up in some trust fund while the people suffer the effects of inflation and economic and political inequality over time.

 A nation that values liberty and democracy must by extension have wise fiscal and monetary policy aimed at controlling the money supply and wealth gap over the short and long term.